-If you are a returning student and need to withdraw or take a leave of absence from the University, you need to complete an official withdrawal or leave of absence form from the Office of Student Affairs.
-Financial liability will be based upon the date that the form is received.
+- If you are a returning student and need to withdraw or take a leave of absence from the University, you need to complete an official withdrawal or leave of absence form from the Office of Student Affairs.
+Calculation of tuition charges will be based upon the date that the form is received.

-Remember to check your account summary for your remaining tuition balance and adjustments to your financial aid award, if any, after your leave of absence or withdrawal form has been processed.
+- Remember to check your account summary for your remaining tuition balance and adjustments to your financial aid award, if any, after your leave of absence or withdrawal form has been processed

 Please note: Collection and attorney fees will be added to delinquent accounts.
 Learn more about our collections policy.